akinomyoga/cxxmatrix/README.md

 **Features**

 - Hankaku kana characters as in the original film
-- Use 10 levels of "green"s using terminal 256 color support
+- Ten levels of "green"s using terminal 256 color support
 - Twinkling effects by adding random brightness
 - Diffused reflection effects by cell background colors